 |Disk write BPS||The number of bytes written to disk per second.
 Unit: Byte/s.|

 Alibaba Cloud CloudMonitor is a one-stop monitoring solution that provides monitoring for IT facilities and network quality, and service monitoring based on events, custom metrics, and logs.
-For more information about CloudMonitor, see introduction to Host monitoring.
+For more information about CloudMonitor, see Host monitoring.
 To view the monitoring data of your ECS instance in the CloudMonitor console, follow these steps.

 - Log on to the CloudMonitor console.